-On April 17, 2024, the Company, entered into the Space and Equipment Sublease Agreement with the Practice, pursuant to which the Practice will sublease certain medical equipment and space, currently leased from Hamilton Landing Novato LLC by the Company, to the Practice for use in its operations, on a full-time and exclusive basis.
-The Practice shall pay to the Company the Rent for the Subleased Space (as defined in the Space and Equipment Sublease) on a monthly basis, payable on the first day of each month and no later than ten days thereafter, with the Rent to be pro-rated for any partial month.
-The parties have determined that the Rent equals the fair market value of the Subleased Space and Subleased Equipment (as defined in the Space and Equipment Sublease), without taking into account the proximity of the parties or the space to any source, volume or value of referrals between the parties or any patient thereof.
-Further, the Practice shall pay when due all sales, use, personal property, leasing, excise or other fees, taxes, charges or withholdings of any kind imposed against the Company, the Practice or the Subleased Equipment with respect to the Space and Equipment Sublease (and Subleased Equipment), or any related fees, receipts or earnings, including local taxes and personal property taxes.
-The term of the Space and Equipment Sublease is one year unless terminated and shall auto-renew for successive one-year periods, unless otherwise terminated.
+On April 17, 2024, the Company, entered into a space and equipment sublease agreement (the "Space and Equipment Sublease") with the Practice, pursuant to which the Practice will sublease certain medical equipment and space, currently leased from Hamilton Landing Novato LLC by the Company, to the Practice for use in its operations, on a full-time and exclusive basis.
+The Practice shall pay to the Company the rent for the Subleased Space (as defined in the Space and Equipment Sublease) on a monthly basis, payable on the first day of each month and no later than ten days thereafter, with the rent to be pro-rated for any partial month.
+The parties have determined that the rent equals the fair market value of the Subleased Space and subleased equipment (as defined in the Space and Equipment Sublease), without taking into account the proximity of the parties or the space to any source, volume or value of referrals between the parties or any patient thereof.
+Further, the Practice shall pay when due all sales, use, personal property, leasing, excise or other fees, taxes, charges or withholdings of any kind imposed against the Company, the Practice or the subleased equipment with respect to the Space and Equipment Sublease, the subleased equipment, or any related fees, receipts or earnings, including local taxes and personal property taxes.
+As a result of Dr. Klock's retirement on December 31, 2024, the Space and Equipment Sublease has terminated.